Blog

 It is critical to take swift action as soon as you learn or suspect that confidential information covered by an NDA has been made public.
 This is essential in order to acquire reliable proof of how the information was leaked and who is responsible.

-The Disclosing Party may suffer irreparable harm, injury, loss, and damage from the breach.
-In some instances, the extent of the damage may be hard to determine and cannot be fully recuperated with monetary damages.
 Thus, the first step is to employ a lawyer.
 With the help of a professional legal counsel, the Disclosing Party can seek injunctive or other equitable remedies against the Receiving Party as stated by the law.

 The Bottom Line

-In Malaysia, a non disclosure agreement is an extremely important legal structure as it protects confidential information and restricts its disclosure to competitors or the general public.
+In Malaysia, a non-disclosure agreement is an extremely important legal structure as it protects confidential information and restricts its disclosure to competitors or the general public.

 When it comes to trade secrets, there is a lot at stake.
 Hence, it is important to treat NDAs carefully to ensure any breach or violation can be upheld in court.
 To safeguard your business, consider engaging an experienced corporate & commercial lawyer.